Constraints on neutrino non-standard interactions from COHERENT, PandaX-4T and XENONnT: Event rates and constraints

 where $\mathcal{E} $ and $M_{\rm det}$ denote the exposure and detector active mass, respectively, and $\phi(^8{\rm B}) = 5.46(1 \pm 0.12) \times 10^6 ~{\rm cm^{-2}s^{-1}}$ is the predicted solar $^8$B neutrino flux~\cite{Vinyoles:2016djt}\footnote{The predictions by the other groups based on the standard solar model can be found in Refs.~\cite{Bahcall:1996qv,Bahcall:2005va}. }. $\langle P_{\nu_\alpha} \rangle$ is the probability of solar neutrino $\nu_e$ to manifest as $\nu_\alpha$ at the Earth averaged over the exposure.

 Due to the neutrino oscillation, the flavor composition of solar neutrinos detected at the Earth differs from that produced in the Sun.
-In the analysis, we use the package PEANUTS~\cite{Gonzalo:2023mdh} to compute $\langle P_{\nu_\alpha} \rangle$ with matter effects in the neutrino propagation being included, which are shown in Fig.~\ref{fig:8BProbability} for different flavors of neutrinos.
+Figure~\ref{fig:8BProbability} shows the averaged probability $\langle P_{\nu_\alpha} \rangle$ for different flavors of neutrinos with matter effects in the neutrino propagation being included, which is computed with the package PEANUTS~\cite{Gonzalo:2023mdh}.

+In the full analysis, we have included the impact of neutrino NSIs on the solar matter effect in the propagation, the details of which are given in Appendix~\ref{app:propagation}.
+In Fig.~\ref{fig.averPee}, we illustrate the averaged survival probabilities of electron neutrino $\langle P_{\nu_e} \rangle$ for different choices of the NSI parameter $\epsilon_{ee}^{uV}$, which are validated against PEANUTS.
+It is shown that the neutrino NSIs have substantial impact on the solar matter effect, leading to the averaged probabilities varying by a factor of 2 at most for $\left|\epsilon_{ee}^{uV}\right|\leq 0.5$.

 The expected number of \cevns\ events for the flavor $\nu_\alpha$ is given by~\cite{Li:2024gbw},